What Is a Common Law Marriage in Saskatchewan?

 That may cause some back-and-forth negotiation and compromise (another good reason to work with collaborative lawyers).

 Some assets, such as a house or car, can’t easily be divided in half.
-In those cases, the couple may need to be creative in dividing the assets so that each side receives approximately the same value.
+In those cases, the couple may need to be creative in dividing the value of the assets so that each side receives approximately the same value.
 For example, if one spouse keeps the house, the other spouse may receive more cash for their share of the house’s value.

 Why Can’t a Couple Living Together Unmarried Simply Separate Without Drawing Up a Separation Agreement?